sid410/VR-Photo-Studio/README.md

 			- [x] The Character should Be in Idle mode while Looking at the player and Waving(Use an Ik Controller for this)

 - [x] The experience should have a beginning and an end.

+## Gameplay and Controls explanation

+(*To do) Will add here later detailed description about the gameplay plus the input controls that are possible to do inside this VR experience.